radiantlogic-v8/documentation-ido/documentation/introduction/key-concepts.md

 ### Built-in Observation List

-The platform includes pre-configured observations that automatically track critical identity events:
+The platform includes pre-configured observations that automatically track critical identity events such as:

 #### Authentication and Access Observations